 Unfortunately, this timely and potentially poignant narrative gets lost in all the commotion of shifting from one set to the next, two dozen people awkwardly shuffling down hallways and through doorways, trying to find a spot to sit or stand in order to see the forthcoming action as unobtrusively as possible.
 I’m unconvinced that Caren’s play, unlike its predecessors, calls for such a presentation; an approach that played as utterly divine in earlier examples is sadly clunky and underwhelming here.
 Sure, the jail cell really feels like a jail cell.
 But is the scene any more effective for my being inside it with the actors?
 The sake served at the Japanese restaurant is a great touch, but is that what I’ve come to the theater for?

 There’s something worth seeing in The Recommendation; unfortunately, it gets lost somewhere in the staging.

-The Recommendation runs through September 22 at Windy City Playhouse (3014 W. Irving Park Rd.); tickets and a full performance schedule are available online here.
+The Recommendation has been extended thru October 6 at Windy City Playhouse (3014 W. Irving Park Rd.); tickets and a full performance schedule are available online here.